PrototypeTV/MW2-Michael-Myers/README.md

 # Michael Myers Custom
 This adds custom sounds and images to the mod.

 The client and server files are now seperate as of v1.3.

+This allows editing of server sided files without needing the client to redownload the mod.

+Mod version will now follow the client version.
 ## Current Client Version: v1.3Beta
 ## Current Server Version: v1.3Beta
 # v1.2 Changelog: